oloapinivad/ECmean4/docs/sphinx/source/globalmean.rst

 EC26
 ----
-EC26 is an updated reference framework for global mean observational targets used in ECmean4.
+EC26 is an updated reference framework for global mean observational targets used in |ecmean| 4.
 It provides temporally consistent baselines tailored to different model forcing configurations.
 It also includes a global near-surface air temperature target, which was not available in the older reference.
 The variables are derived from a combination of observational and reanalysis products (e.g. CRU v4.09, Berkeley Earth, ERA5, MSWEP v2.80, CERES EBAF v4.2.1, ESA-CCI, Wild 2020), depending on the physical quantity considered.